 What is the average cost of liability insurance for a small business?

 The average cost of liability insurance for a small business can vary depending on various factors.
-On average, small businesses may expect to pay anywhere from $400 to $1,500 per year for general liability coverage.
+On average, small companies may expect to pay anywhere from $400 to $1,500 per year for general liability coverage.
 This estimate is based on businesses with low-risk operations and minimal coverage needs.
 However, it’s essential to remember that each business is unique, and the actual cost may differ based on industry, location, and other factors.

 Are there any additional types of liability insurance that small businesses should consider?